teslamotors/informed/stories/Validation/SimpleValidation/README.md

 Simple validation can be achieved by passing a validation function to the input.
 Below is an example form that has validation functions.
-The function defined will return an error when the input has less than five characters, or there is no value at all, and null otherwise.
+The function defined will return an error when the input has less than five characters, or there is no value at all, and undefined otherwise.
 We pass this validation function to every input and validation will **occur on submission**.

 **Try clicking the submit button and see what happens:**